PatrickTheGamerz/ORANGETALE/README.md

         sansTextFinishTime = now;
       }

-      // Auto-advance after 1.5s if last char is . or ?
       if (lastChar === "." || lastChar === "?") {
-        setTimeout(() => {
+        // only auto-advance if this dialogue is in "waiting" mode setTimeout(() => {
           if (!waitingForDialogueAdvance) return;
           if (onComplete) onComplete();